Gamers!: Main characters

-A shy and quiet girl in Karen's class.
-She has long seaweed hair and purple eyes.
+A shy and quiet girl with long seaweed hair and purple eyes.
+She attends the school in Karen's class.
 She enjoys playing handheld and phone games like Keita, leading Tasuku to try and set them up so he can pair Keita with Karen.
-At first, Chiaki and Keita get along, because they agree on many things about video games.
+At first, Chiaki and Keita get along, because they agree about video games.
 However, they became rivals over their opinions on putting moe characters on each games.
 She takes Tasuku's advice on improving her appearance, and cuts her hair, inadvertently making her seen as attractive by the student body, but her increased interactions with Tasuku make Aguri jealous.
-She is Keita's online friend "Mono" and his favorite indie game developer "Nobe", although both Chiaki and Keita are unaware of each other's online personas.
+She is Keita's online friend "Mono" and his favorite indie game developer "Nobe", although Chiaki and Keita are unaware of each other's online personas.
 She is shocked when Keita reveals his gaming usernames to the group, and begins to develop feelings for him.